Busayoilesanmi/LITA_Capstone_Project/README.md

 UnitPrice: Price per unit of the product.

 Total Sales: Total value of the sale (calculated as Quantity x UnitPrice).

+#### Customer Data

+ This dataset provides information about customers and their subscription status, helping us understand customer profiles, subscription types, and customer retention.

+#### Description:

+CustomerID: Unique identifier for each customer.

+CustomerName: Name of the customer.

+Region: The region where the customer is based (matching with the region in Sales Data).

+SubscriptionType: Type of subscription plan the customer is on (e.g., Basic, Premium, Standard).

+SubscriptionStart and SubscriptionEnd: Dates marking the start and end of the subscription period.

+Canceled: Indicates if the customer canceled their subscription (Yes/No).

+Revenue: Total revenue generated from the customer.

+Subscription Duration: Length of the subscription in days.

 ---
 ### Tool Used